kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/06-how-can-i-convert-money/content.md

+# Holding money basics
-# How can I convert money?
+## How can I convert money?
 To convert money:

   1. Go to **Home** and select which balance you’d like to convert from